-Nintendo Switch Online is – you guessed it – the online service for Nintendo Switch owners.
+Nintendo Switch Online is an online subscription service for the Nintendo Switch console.
 Much like Xbox Live or Playstation Plus, signing up to the service affords you a host of additional content, offers, and access to online multiplayer play.
-That means you can face off against friends or whoever in the likes of Mario Kart 8 Deluxe, Super Smash Bros Ultimate, Splatoon 2, or Rocket League.
+That means you can face off against friends or whoever in the likes of Mario Kart 8 Deluxe, Super Smash Bros Ultimate, Super Mario Party, Splatoon 2, or Rocket League.

 There’s also a tie-in smartphone app that provides players with in-game battle stats, voice chat functionality, and additional information on select titles – even if the app itself isn't very fleshed out.

-The latest system 6.0 firmware update gave all Switch consoles access to the service, alongside the ability to post multiple screenshots (four) at once to connected social media apps.
+The latest system 6.0 firmware update gave all Switch consoles access to the service, alongside the ability to post up to four screenshots at once to connected social media apps.

-The update also allows users to re-download games they've already purchases on another Switch system – though you have to stay online to play them – in what may turn out to be a flexible way to play games on different devices without depriving Nintendo of a fair wage.
+The update also allows users to re-download games they've already purchased on a second Switch system – though you have to stay online to play them – in what may turn out to be a flexible way to play games on different devices without depriving Nintendo of a fair wage.

 Anyone with a Nintendo console will already have a Nintendo Account, which functions as your personal profile for downloading updates or buying games through the eShop – and will now be permanently locked to your Switch user profile.